ericat/git-tips/README.md

 ```

 ### Stash Code
-Use stash when you need to do something else quickly, but you are not finished
+Useful when something needs a quick fix, but you are not finished
 with what you were doing:

 ```